-And you meet people like yourself, who are passionate about taste, healthy eating, fair labor practises and entrepreneurial spirit, and access to food and food growing opportunities.
+And you meet people like yourself, who are passionate about taste, healthy eating, and fair labor practices.
 Nobody needs to go hungry in our blessed place on Earth.

 We want to give back to our communities and bring joy and justice to the local food movement.
-As a worldwide organization Slow Food wants to connect the local with the global and Slow Food Russian River is proud to be a part of this network.
+As a worldwide organization, Slow Food connects the local with the global and Slow Food Russian River is proud to be a part of this network.

 The Apple Core

 The Apple Core is the group within Slow Food Russian River that supports the work of the Gravenstein Presidium and its Save the Gravenstein Campaign.
 You do not need to be an official member of Slow Food to join the Apple Core, although we hope that with time (and fun!) you will become one.

 Volunteering within the Apple Core can take many forms, from tinkering with our equipment – foremost our beloved apple press from Correll Cider Press – to providing information to the public about our local apple culture; from helping children press and taste apple juice to keeping track of reservations and sign-ups; from applying for grants and other forms of fundraising to taking photos and videos, and writing blog posts and news bulletins.
 To volunteer, complete and submit the information requested on the right side of this page.

 There is more information when you view this page on a computer